The Nature Conservancy: North America: selected projects

-The Nature Conservancy and its conservation partner, Pronatura Peninsula Yucatán, to halt deforestation on private lands in and around the 1.8 million acre (7,300 km^{2}) Calakmul Biosphere Reserve, along the Guatemala–Mexico border.
+The Nature Conservancy and its conservation partner, Pronatura Peninsula Yucatán, aim to halt deforestation on private lands in and around the 1.8 million acre (7,300 km^{2}) Calakmul Biosphere Reserve, along the Guatemala–Mexico border.
 They brokered the protection of 370,000 acres (1,500 km^{2}) of tropical forest in Calakmul.
 In another program, TNC is working to protect wildlife habitat in the Greater Yellowstone Ecosystem.

 In 2007, the Nature Conservancy made a 161000 acre purchase of New York forestland from Finch Paper Holdings LLC for $110 million, its largest purchase ever in that state.

-In June 2008, The Nature Conservancy and The Trust for Public Land announced they reached an agreement to purchase approximately 320000 acre of western Montana forestland from Plum Creek Timber Company for $510 million.
+In June 2008, the Nature Conservancy and The Trust for Public Land announced they reached an agreement to purchase approximately 320000 acre of western Montana forestland from Plum Creek Timber Company for $510 million.
 The purchase, known as the Montana Legacy Project, is part of an effort to keep these forests in productive timber management and protect the area's clean water and abundant fish and wildlife habitat, while promoting continued public access to these lands for fishing, hiking, hunting and other recreational pursuits.
-As a follow-on, in 2015 The Nature Conservancy made a $134 million transaction to purchase 165073 acre – of forests, rivers and wildlife habitat in the Cascade Mountain Range of Washington and in the Blackfoot River Valley in Montana.
+As a follow-on, in 2015 the Nature Conservancy made a $134 million transaction to purchase 165073 acre – of forests, rivers and wildlife habitat in the Cascade Mountain Range of Washington and in the Blackfoot River Valley in Montana.

 The Conservancy also acquired this land from Plum Creek, including 47921 acre in the Yakima River Headwaters in Washington and 117152 acre in the Lower Blackfoot River Watershed in Montana.

-Nature United is the Canadian affiliate of The Nature Conservancy.
+Nature United is the Canadian affiliate of the Nature Conservancy.
 Nature United was founded as a Canadian charity in 2014, building on decades of conservation in Canada.
-Headquartered in Toronto, the organization has field staff located across the country.
-Nature United supports Indigenous leadership, sustainable economic development, and large-scale conservation, primarily in the Great Bear Rainforest, Clayoquot Sound, the Northwest Territories, and northern Manitoba.
+Headquartered in Toronto, the organization has field staff located across the country and works primarily in the Great Bear Rainforest, Clayoquot Sound, the Northwest Territories, and northern Manitoba.